Comfort Suites At WestGate Mall

 Arts & Museums

-Recently relocated inside the Chapman Cultural Center, Spartanburg Science Center is a great non-profit organization that promotes science education to the local community.
+Recently relocated inside the Chapman Cultural Center, the Spartanburg Science Center is a great non-profit organization that promotes scientific knowledge to the local community.
 The science center has a variety of programs offered to children of all ages throughout the year, as well as winter and summer camps.
 Although the center is a member-driven organization, it is open to the public for a small fee.

 The Chapman Cultural Center is a vital part of the Spartanburg community.
-The Center provides ample space for arts to flourish.
-The David Reid Theatre, Black Box Theatre and the Spartanburg Dance Center have the stage and the seating for performing arts events that can range from theater productions to modern dance.
-The Spartanburg Art Museum Art Gallery, the Artists' Guild Gallery and Student Galleries hang art from both local and visiting artists.
-The Spartanburg Science Center and the Spartanburg Art Museum Art Studio hold a number of classes, some of which are available to adults.
+The Center provides ample space for arts to flourish; with the David Reid Theatre, Black Box Theatre and the Spartanburg Dance Center, the events range from plays and musicals to modern dance.
+Additionally housed within the center, visitors will find the Spartanburg Art Museum, the Artists' Guild as well as some student galleries.

 The Artists' Guild Gallery is in the Chapman Cultural Center.
 There are monthly art exhibits, some of which showcase art available for purchase.
 This gallery features art in a variety of forms, from contemporary and fine art to sculptures and photography.